varsha-ramamurthy/HTML_CSS_Homework/README.md

 # HTML_CSS_Homework
--HTML visualization of Python API Homework utilizing CSS and Bootstrap -The goal of this homework assignment was to create a website showing climate data in different cities across the world and compare climatic properties (city temperature, humidity, cloudiness, wind speed) with the latitude of the respective city.
+- HTML visualization of Python API Homework utilizing CSS and Bootstrap
+- The goal of this homework assignment was to create a website showing climate data in different cities across the world and compare climatic properties (city temperature, humidity, cloudiness, wind speed) with the latitude of the respective city.
 Each web-page showed the data visualization of these comparisons, and also tabulated these numbers.

 ## Steps Taken to Complete Homework
 - The graphs from the Python API homework were obtained and saved in an images folder